Banner: Students in CSU K-12 programs working, hiking, with animals and making friends

 Kids Do It All: Summer Musical Theatre Camp

 Kids Do It All is one of the most innovative theatre programs in the country.
-Offered for youth who are ages 7-9, 10-11, and 12-13.
-Camp participants write, design and compose musical plays entirely of their own, experiencing a practical application of all aspects of theatre from acting, movement, voice, props and scene design, and songwriting.
-Six one-week camps are available on the CSU campus.
+Offered for youth who are entering grades 2nd-3rd, 4th-5th, and 6th-8th.
+Camp participants write, design, and compose musical plays entirely of their own, experiencing a practical application of all aspects of theatre from acting, movement, voice, props and scene design, and songwriting.
+Camp ends with a free performance for friends and family Friday afternoon.
+Seven one-week camps are available on the CSU campus.

 Dancer, CSU Dance Lab